coderforlife/pyjvm/README.md

     names = jvm.get_module_names()

-Some common base names that might be added would be 'com' or 'org' if those are common beginnings of package names.
+Some common base names that might be added would be 'com' or 'org'.
 These modules try to predict what classes and packages are nested under the package they represent.
 However, if the JVM (or the user) uses a non-`URLClassLoader` or the class loader has URLs that are not local files, those classes and packages will not be enumerated by `dir` on the module.

 Java Classes
 ------------
 Within Python the type of Java objects are subclasses of `J.JavaClass`.
-Each instance of `JavaClass` represents a different Java class, and can be used in many places for an instance of `java.lang.Class`.
+Each instance of `JavaClass` represents a different Java class, and can be used in sine places for an instance of `java.lang.Class`.
 When you get a class, like `java.lang.Object`, this is a `JavaClass`.
 The `JavaClass` objects also act as the holder for all of the static fields, methods, and nested classes.
 For example: